N3xtery/Telegacy/README.md

 </p>

 # Telegacy
-An unofficial Telegram client aimed to work on old versions of Windows, which doesn't use an external Telegram API library of any kind.
+An unofficial Telegram client aimed to work on old versions of Windows (NT3.51/95/NT4/98/2000/ME/XP).
+Doesn't use an external Telegram API library of any kind.
 Written in C++ with pure Windows API and a few libraries (see below).
 A good portion of the Telegram features is already implemented.

 ## Features
 - Logging in with a code sent to your account or a QR code